thomaskcr/jocelyn/README.md

 #### Workflow

 The `--path-check` flag will only run the path finding between waypoints and display the result.
 This will allow you to quickly test your waypoints without waiting for the longer parts of the program to run.

+### Regions

+Boxes that mark a region of interest - i.e. perpendicular region

+Segments within regions will be analyzed separately

-- Redlines
+### Redlines

 Pure Red (#FF0000 or (255, 0, 0))

 Will not be crossed when expanding a segment

 Fully redlined regions will be ignored when doing feature searches

-- Regions

-  Boxes that mark a region of interest - i.e. perpendicular region

-  Segments within regions will be analyzed separately
+## Options

 ## Examples